REMaQE: Reverse Engineering Math Equations from Executables: Implementing REMaQE

 \subsection{Parameter Analysis}

-To invoke symbolic execution of a function, it is important that the execution entry state is correctly initialized with symbolic parameters placed in the expected locations.
-Also, to read the output ET, it is necessary to know where the function places the outputs.
-A math equation may also use certain constants, which the tool should distinguish from inputs and try to extract their hard-coded value.
-Parameter analysis stage collects the relevant information of the storage location of parameters.
+To invoke symbolic execution of a function, it is important that the execution entry state is initialized with symbolic parameters placed in the expected locations.
+To read the output ET, it is necessary to know where the function places the outputs.
+A math equation may use certain constants, which the tool should distinguish from inputs and extract their hard-coded value.
+Parameter analysis stage collects the information of the storage location of parameters.

-The parameters of a function are defined as the inputs, outputs and constants which are used to express the implemented math equation.
+The parameters of a function are defined as the inputs, outputs and constants which are used to express the implemented math equation, and pointers which hold the storage address of the parameters.
 Temporary variables which may be used in the function implementation are not considered as parameters.
-Function arguments and return values need not represent parameters in case they hold pointer addresses.
-In the PID example, the \texttt{PID::update} function takes the class pointer as an argument, then dereferences the seven float parameters for computation.
-This pointer is not considered a parameter by REMaQE, instead each of the seven class members are identified as input parameters.
-Similarly, the members \texttt{prev\_err} and \texttt{integral} are considered as output parameters as they are written to by the function, even though they are not part of the function's return value.
+In the ``tmon'' example, the \texttt{controller\_handler} function takes a pointer to \texttt{yk} as an argument.
+This pointer is not considered an input/output parameter by REMaQE, instead it is separately marked and the dereferenced value is considered as input/output.
+Similarly, the global variables \texttt{xk\_1} and \texttt{xk\_2} are considered as output parameters as they are written to by the function, even though they are not part of the function's return value.

-The memory layout of data at the pointer address is unimportant since each dereferenced struct member is considered a distinct parameter.
+The memory layout of data at the pointer address or inside a struct is not important since each separate value, whether it is dereferenced or accessed as a member, is considered a distinct parameter.
 Only the offset is necessary.
-This distinction helps to abstract different implementation details, allowing for a clean math equation extraction.
+This distinction helps to abstract different implementation details, allowing for a clean math equation recovery.
 The metadata for each parameter contains the following information: (i) Parameter name, (ii) Storage kind, and (iii) Storage location.
-Storage location, depending on kind, is either the architectural name of {\bf Register}, {\bf Stack} offset, {\bf Global} address, or {\bf Pointer} address and offset.
-The storage location of the pointer address is also necessary, since a concrete address pointing to memory containing symbolic parameters must be passed as an argument to the function.
+Storage location, depending on kind, is either the architectural name of {\bf register}, {\bf stack} offset, {\bf global} address, or {\bf pointer} address and offset.
+The pointer parameters also require a storage location, since a concrete address pointing to memory containing symbolic parameters must be passed as an argument to the function.
+Constants may also be present as hard-coded immediate values in the instruction.
+This is indicated as the \textbf{immediate} kind, with the instruction address as location.